 If there is a perfume you absolutely love and can’t live without, maybe start by cutting back a bit?
 Save it for special occasions instead of wearing it every single day.

 Natural perfumes made with essential oils instead of chemicals are becoming more mainstream and there are some true beauties.
 Sure, you’ll have to re-apply more often, however it’s so worth it.
-In the C+C directory we have 3 categories to browse through of beautiful perfumes – natural perfumes, perfume oils and aromatherapy… check them out HERE.
+In the C+C directory we have 2 categories to browse through of beautiful perfumes – natural perfumes, perfume oils… check them out HERE.

 5. Deodorant & antiperspirant